 11. Park, stay, and fly options sometimes make sense.

 I haven’t done this myself, but I’m always aware of whether or not this option would work and save some money.
 Early morning flights can sometimes require an airport hotel stay.
 Did you know that some hotels offer car parking rates that are less than airport parking facilities?
-By partnering with a parking company, the hotel gets an extra source of revenue.
+By partnering with a parking company, the hotel gets an extra source of revenue and you get to save money on hotels.

 12. Ditch the hotel bar.